 What Should You Know About Permits and Fees for Tso Moriri?

 Since Tso Moriri is located near the Indo-China border in the Changthang region, permits were historically required to visit.
-However, as of 2022, Indian domestic tourists no longer need an Inner Line Permit (ILP) for Tso Moriri.
-You do still need to pay the Ladakh Environment Fee and Red Cross fee, which you can apply for online along with your Ladakh permits.
+However, Indian domestic tourists no longer need a stamped Inner Line Permit (ILP) for Tso Moriri.
+This changed back in 2021, when the whole process moved online.
+You apply and pay entirely through the official portal at lahdclehpermit.in, which I have covered in detail in my dedicated Ladakh permits guide.
+There is no need to visit the Tourist Information Center or get anything physically stamped for Tso Moriri.

 What Are the Important Travel Tips for the Leh to Tso Moriri Bus Journey?